Special Educational Needs and Disabilities

 - Health Professionals: Paediatricians, Health Visitors, Clinical Psychologists, Physiotherapists, Occupational Therapists, Speech and Language Therapists, Specialist Nursery Nurses.

-- Education Professionals: Area SENCO, Specialist Teachers, Specialists Key Persons, Educational Psychologists.
+- Education Professionals: Area SENDCO, Specialist Teachers, Specialists Key Persons, Educational Psychologists.

 - Social Services Professionals: Social Workers, Family Care Workers.